A Modest Proposal

-Big picture here kids, a return to the sweet grass lands of Earl Campbell the Tyler Rose, who made manly thighs attractive.
+Big picture here kids, a return to the sweet grass lands of Earl Campbell the Tyler Rose, who made strong thighs attractive.
 Eric Dickerson inspired kids with glasses across the state to tote the rock.
-Britt Hager and Zach Thomas weren't tall enough for the rides at Six Flags but by God they could tackle.
+Britt Hager and Zach Thomas weren't tall enough for the rides at Six Flags, but by God, they could tackle.
 Mike Singletary's eyes.
 Trevor Cobb's 4.8 40.
 Craig Stump and Jackie Sherrill.
 Cheatin' John Jenkins.
 The Trans ATM.
 The Baptists vs. the Christians.
 Slush funds.
 Wacker Backers.
 Shasta, Bevo, Boko, Paydirt Pete, dead dogs and Killer Frogs.
 History, culture, tradition, things that matter.

 On second thought we aren't going to take Arkansas back.
-They never really belonged to begin with.
+They never actually belonged to begin with.